2.3 Conditions of Appointment to the Faculty

 - The maximum term of a phased retirement contract is five (5) years, with details of salary and benefits subject to negotiation involving the faculty member and the Provost.

-- An individual who elects this plan may shift to full retirement at any time with one semester's notice.
+- An individual who elects this plan may shift to full retirement at any time with one a semester notice.

-Notwithstanding this section of the Faculty Handbook, investigations and adjudication of alleged violations of the College’s Civil Rights Policy, which was approved in 2021, will be handled according to that Policy and its procedures, including in situations where suspension or termination of appointment may result if the faculty member is found responsible for violating that Policy and/or where interim measures such as suspension are appropriate.
-The rights and responsibilities of accused faculty shall be as outlined in that Policy.
+Notwithstanding this section of the Faculty Handbook, investigations and adjudication of alleged violations of the College’s Civil Rights Policy: Discrimination, Harassment and Sexual Misconduct, which was approved in 2021 and is updated annually, will be handled according to that policy and its procedures, including in situations where suspension or termination of appointment may result if the faculty member is found responsible for violating that policy and/or where interim measures such as suspension are appropriate.
+The rights and responsibilities of accused faculty shall be as outlined in that policy.

 Causes for Suspension or Termination of Appointment